Las Vegas Cannabis Hotel Coming April 2023

 Will this tone resonate with modern cannabis consumers visiting Vegas?
 Only time will tell.

-"The Lexi will hold the distinction of being the first hotel in the history of Las Vegas to feature cannabis-friendly hospitality."
+"The Lexi holds the distinction of being the first hotel in the history of Las Vegas to feature cannabis-friendly hospitality."

 In March 2022, Elevations Hotels and Resorts purchased the Artisan Hotel for about $12 million from The Siegel Group.
 Since the purchase, the company has invested more than $3 million into renovations for the property.

-This isn't the first rodeo for Rizk and Elevations Hotels and Resorts.
-The company also owns the Clarendon Hotel in Phoenix, a unique property that offers a cannabis lounge and rooms that permit smoking, similar to the coming offering from The Lexi.
-In its cannabis-friendly rooms, the Clarendon allows vaping, dabbing, and any form of vaporization or smoking of loose-leaf flower.
+This isn't the first rodeo for Elevations Hotels and Resorts.
+The company also owns the Clarendon Hotel in Phoenix, a unique property that offers a cannabis lounge and rooms that permit smoking, similar to the The Lexi.
+In its cannabis-friendly rooms, the Clarendon also allows vaping, dabbing, and any form of vaporization or smoking of loose-leaf flower.
 They do not, however, allow tobacco smoking "due to the lasting smell and residue."

-If the policies at the Clarendon are any indication, the smoking of cannabis will be limited to private rooms and not permitted in public areas at The Lexi.
+Smoking of cannabis is limited to private rooms and not permitted in public areas at The Lexi.
 "Since we are currently a split-use hotel with cannabis and non-smoking rooms, we do ask that any smoking take place in your cannabis-friendly rooms and not in the public areas of the hotel," states the policy at the Clarendon.
 It makes exceptions for "vapes and smokeless products," which it allows to be used "in outdoor public areas, not including the restaurant" (which would include the pool).

 The pot-friendly Lexi will feature a luxury pool

-"The Lexi Hotel will feature a fourth floor that is entirely dedicated to cannabis-consuming guests and feature special filtration systems."
+"The Lexi Hotel features a fourth floor that is entirely dedicated to cannabis-consuming guests and feature special filtration systems."

-Although it won't be part of the hotel when it opens in April, Elevations states that it is seeking licensure for a first floor cannabis lounge.
+Elevations states that it is seeking licensure for a first floor cannabis lounge.
 However, the company says that it currently has no plans to sell cannabis or cannabis products onsite.
-Given the commonality of dispensaries around the Strip and the generally nice weather in Vegas, walking or ubering to the nearest retail outlet shouldn't be a problem.
+Given the commonality of dispensaries around the Strip and the generally nice weather in Vegas, walking or ubering to the nearest retail weed shop shouldn't be a problem.

 Consumption Lounge Controversy